 I love Saturday mornings.
-Not only do we all get to sleep in, but we actually have time to enjoy a leisurely breakfast.
+We all get to sleep in and actually have time to enjoy a leisurely breakfast.
 My kids love pancakes and waffles.
-I’m sharing my kid’s favorite waffle recipe that I adapted from the Joy of Cooking cookbook.
-It’s wholesome, easy and tasty.
+I'm sharing my kid's favorite tasty waffle recipe that I adapted from the Joy of Cooking cookbook.
+It's wholesome, easy and kid-tested and approved!

 If casseroles are more of your weekend breakfast jam, then you should definitely try this Sausage and Egg Breakfast Casserole.
-It’s easy and the whole family will devour it!
-If you prefer pancakes, then I’ve got you covered from protein-packed pancake recipes to sweet potato pancakes!
-Just type “pancakes” in my search bar and find your new favorite.
+It's easy and the whole family will devour it!
+If you prefer pancakes, then I've got you covered from protein-packed pancakes to sweet potato pancakes!
+Just type "pancakes" in my search bar and find a new favorite.

 Preheat a waffle iron.
 Whisk together in a large bowl: